bclarkson-code/Tricycle/README.md

 If you don't have a CUDA capable GPU (or your GPU is slow), you can run the script on CPU but it will take a while.
 You'll probably want to try dropping the number of steps to something like 1000 and leave this running overnight.
-The model wont be quite as convincing but it should be recognisable.
+The model wont be quite as convincing but it should be recognisably shakespeare.
 You can try different batch sizes to trade off performance against your patience.

 ```python
 import pickle